roeibajayo/MemoryCore/README.md

 ## 🚀 Features
 ✔ Super FAST and low memory usage. 🔥

-✔ Support for joint execution for GetOrSet methods, so only 1 runs concurrently. 🔥
+✔ Support for joint execution for GetOrSetAsync methods, so only 1 runs concurrently. 🔥

 ✔ Support for IMemoryCahce intrerface.